Let the River Run: Composition and reception

 Simon has stated that she found inspiration for the lyrics by first reading the original script, and then the poems of Walt Whitman.
 Musically, she wanted to write a hymn to New York with a contemporary jungle beat under it, so as to juxtapose those opposites in a compelling way.

 A statement on Simon's official website acknowledges that "the phrases 'Silver Cities Rise' and 'The New Jerusalem' seem to have taken on a new meaning for many people, but the song was not originally composed with any particular political and/or religious overtones."
-However, the phrase "new Jerusalem" has been recognized by other observers as an allusion to the works of William Blake.
+The phrase "new Jerusalem" has been recognized by other observers as an allusion to the works of William Blake, although Simon denied the song has any explicit relationship with religion.
+The song incorporates elements of gospel, pop and rock.

 A music video for the song was filmed and released, featuring Simon, along with Working Girl actresses Melanie Griffith and Joan Cusack, aboard the Staten Island Ferry.
 As a single, the song reached peak positions of No. 49 on the Billboard Hot 100 and No. 11 on the Billboard Adult Contemporary chart in 1989.
 The song remains one of Simon's best loved and most recognizable hits, and has been featured on multiple compilations of her work, including the three-disc box set Clouds in My Coffee (1995), the UK import The Very Best of Carly Simon: Nobody Does It Better (1998), the two-disc retrospective Anthology (2002), the single-disc Reflections: Carly Simon's Greatest Hits (2004), and Sony Music's Playlist: The Very Best of Carly Simon (2014).

 Cash Box said that it "is perhaps the most powerful songwriting Simon has ever done.
 A broken drum feel underscores a brilliant anthem for the working class.
 The gospel-tinged melody soars, inspires; the lyric conjures visions of a nation only needing to let the river of hope run its course.
 Simon delivers a remarkable vocal, filled with passionate intensity."